Dominique Malonga (basketball)

 Dominique Malonga (born 16 November 2005) is a French professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and for the Breeze of Unrivaled.
 She was selected second overall by the Storm in the 2025 WNBA draft.
-She also plays for the France women's national basketball team.
-She was the youngest member of the French team at the 2024 Summer Olympics and won a silver medal.
+She also plays for the France national basketball team.
+She was the youngest member of the team at the 2024 Summer Olympics and won a silver medal.

 Early life

 Malonga was born in Yaoundé, and is the daughter of Thalance Malonga and Agathe N'Nindjem-Yolemp.
 Both of her parents are former basketball players, while her father is currently a doctor.
+She is the fourth of six children.

+Malonga lived in France while her mother was playing professionally and often went back and forth to Cameroon.
+From 2012 to 2016 the family lived in Cameroon before moving back to France.

 Professional career

 France

 On 30 June 2021, Malonga signed with ASVEL Féminin of the Ligue Féminine de Basketball (LFB).
-ASVEL Féminin president Tony Parker called her the female Victor Wembanyama.
+At age 16 she went viral for dunking.
 During the 2021–22 season, in her first season with the club, she averaged six points and five rebounds in seven games.
 During the 2022–23 season she missed six weeks due to injury and averaged 6.4 points and 3.3 rebounds in seven games.

 On 17 August 2023, she was loaned to Tarbes Gespe Bigorre of the LFB for the 2023–24 season.
 During her first season with Tarbes Gespe Bigorre she averaged 11.9 points, 8.9 rebounds and 1.4 blocks in 25 games.

 Malonga returned to ASVEL for the 2024–25 season.
-On 31 October 2024, in a 115–54 win over Apollon Limassol in the 2024–25 EuroCup Women, Malonga made a dunk and was initially believed to be the first Frenchwoman to dunk in an official game.
-However, it was later reported—and eventually confirmed through video footage—that 17-year-old Alicia Tournebize had accomplished the feat a few weeks earlier in a French fourth division game.
+On 31 October 2024, in a 115–54 win over Apollon Limassol in the 2024–25 EuroCup, Malonga made a dunk and was initially believed to be the first French woman to dunk in an official game.
+It was later reported—and eventually confirmed through video footage—that 17-year-old Alicia Tournebize had accomplished the feat a few weeks earlier in a French fourth division game.

 Turkey

 In March 2025, Malonga signed with Fenerbahçe of the Turkish Super League.
-Malonga missed the start of the 2025–26 season, and in October, she announced that she had not yet traveled to Turkey due to wrist surgery, an injury sustained toward the end of the 2025 WNBA season.
-However, on 20 October, the team announced that Malonga had unilaterally terminated her contract without a just cause.
+Malonga missed the start of the 2025–26 season, and in October 2025 she announced that she had not yet traveled to Turkey due to wrist surgery for an injury she sustained toward the end of the 2025 WNBA season.
+On 20 October 2025, the team announced that Malonga had unilaterally terminated her contract without a just cause.